 Issues and merge requests

-When you click Issues, you'll see the opened issues assigned to you straight away:
+When you click Issues, GitLab shows the opened issues assigned to you:

 You can search through Open, Closed, or All issues.

 You can also filter the results using the search and filter field, as described below in Filtering issue and merge request lists.

 Issues and MRs assigned to you or created by you